Measuring collective diffusion properties by counting particles in boxes: Brief introduction to the Countoscope with overlapped boxes

-In Ref.~\cite{mackay2024countoscope}, we established that number fluctuations can resolve the self-diffusion coefficient of particles $\Dself$.
-Indeed, at short times, fluctuations are dominated by individual particles entering or exiting boxes and number fluctuations satisfy $\DNtt \sim \sqrt{\Dself t/L^2}$.
+In Ref.~\cite{mackay2024countoscope}, we established that number fluctuations can resolve the short-time self-diffusion coefficient of particles $\Dself$.
+Indeed, at short times, fluctuations are dominated by individual particles entering or exiting boxes and satisfy ${\DNtt \sim \sqrt{\Dself t/L^2}}$.
 In a system with no interactions, the fluctuations relax over a timescale of about $L^2/\Dself$.
-Yet for dense suspensions, over longer timescales, and especially in large boxes, the motion of groups of particles, or collective dynamics, should affect number fluctuations.
+Yet for denser suspensions, over longer timescales, and especially in large boxes, the relative motion of groups of particles, or collective dynamics, should affect number fluctuations.